Drone Pilots Association Code of Conduct

 9. No pilot will fly any drone within eight (8) hours of consumption of alcohol or ingestion of any other substance that might negatively affect their ability to operate the craft safely.

-10. Drone pilots conducting public service flights, such as search and rescue, firefighting, emergency medical services, law enforcement or any other service flight the sole purpose of which is to benefit the public, shall be exempt from the provisions of paragraph 4 sections (b) and (c) and the provisions of paragraph 6, provided that such flights are conducted in a manner that does not jeopardize the safety of persons and property.
+10. Drone pilots conducting public service flights, such as search and rescue, firefighting, emergency medical services, law enforcement or any other service flight the sole purpose of which is to benefit the public, shall be exempt from the provisions of paragraph 4 sections (b) and (c) and the provisions of paragraph 6, provided that such flights are conducted with the knowledge of, and in coordination with the agency having control over any such incident, and in a manner that does not jeopardize the safety of persons and property.